Aishwarya-1991/Airbnb-ETL-pipeline/README.md

 dbt Community: For packages like dbt_utils and ecosystem contributions.

-**Overview**
+**Purpose**

-The project processes Airbnb data (listings, reviews, hosts) stored in Snowflake, transforming it through dbt models into cleansed and enriched datasets that is used in Preset to understand the impact of full moon on reviews.
-Key outputs include:
+The project processes Airbnb data (listings, reviews, hosts) stored in Snowflake, using dbt models to transform it into cleansed and enriched datasets that are used in the BI tool Preset to analyze the impact of the full moon on reviews

-Listings with host details.
-Reviews flagged for full moon dates.
-Snapshots for tracking changes.
-The pipeline demonstrates dbt best practices, including testing, macros, documentation, and orchestration.

 **Prerequisites**